monotonous.org

 That is sometimes how I feel about my blog, if last month I didn’t blog in a long time, today I didn’t blog in a really really long time!
 So I am probably officially not a blogger any more.

-I still owe some obligatory posts, specifically about my day job, and about the fact that
+I still owe some obligatory posts, specifically about my day job, and about the fact that and giving a prez there.

 But now let’s talk about my new toy.
 Did I need it?
 Probably not.
 My T400 is a portable workstation that gives me everything I need.
 But every 2 years or so I decide to splurge on a new machine, and I am happy to say that I have become increasingly satisfied with my choices each time.
 My T400 refuses to die or become obsolete, it’s black unimpressive looks doesn’t allow it to get stolen.
 But it’s been 2 years!